bundlecraft-io/bundlecraft/README.md

 ### ⚙️ Target/Bundle Composition in Environment Config Files

-Environments can define composed target bundles that merge one or more base bundles.
+Environments can define composed target bundles that merge one or more base sources.

 In `config/envs/dev.yaml`: